 On Friday, April 21, the Brookings Global Economy and Development program and Columbia | SIPA’s Center on Global Economic Governance (CGEG) co-hosted a panel where experts discussed the dynamic interaction of French, German, and U.S. policy choices.

-Senior Research Professor of International Economics - Johns Hopkins School of Advanced International Studies
+Senior Research Professor of International Economics - School for Advanced International Studies, Johns Hopkins University

 James T. Shotwell Professor of Global Political Economy Columbia School of International and Public Affairs